FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 unauthenticated, network access.
 EAP peers signal which kind of access is required via certain predefined identifiers which use the Network Access Identifier (NAI) format of RFC 7542.
 A table of identifiers and meanings is defined, which includes entries for RFC 9140.

 This document updates RFC5216 and RFC9190 to define an unauthenticated provisioning method.
 Those specifications suggested that such a method has possible, but they did not define how it would be done.
-This document also updates RFC9140 to deprecate "eap-noob.arpa", and replace it with "noob@eap.arpa"
+This document also updates RFC9140 to deprecate "eap-noob.arpa", and replace it with "@noob.eap.arpa"

 --- middle